-This is a project that’s very dear to my heart, mostly because (as followers of my blog already know) I’m a massive fan of strong, Arab women who tirelessly work to raise awareness on the Arab world and who dispel the many myths swirling around it.
-The book will hopefully help shape the narrative on the region, one that’s often dominated by men or non-Arabs.
+This is a project that’s very dear to my heart, mostly because as readers of my blog know quite well, I’m a massive fan of strong Arab women who tirelessly work to raise awareness on the region and who dispel the many myths swirling around it.
+The book is long overdue and will hopefully help shape the narrative on the Arab world, one that’s often dominated by men or non-Arabs.

 It’s early days yet — the book won’t be out for a while — but we’ve just announced the deal and hope you’ll join us in our giddiness (and in spreading the word). 🐧